JE1314/LAMMPS_builder/README.md

  - Two bcc Fe or Fe2O3 slabs (in the case of pure Fe, the surface can be given random nanoscale roughness)
  - Two OFM monolayers above/below bottom/top solid slabs
- - A central region of linear n-alkane, squalane, or benzyl benzoate molecules
+ - A central region of linear n-alkane, squalane, benzyl benzoate molecules, or R123 molecules

 *Note that any of these components can be excluded by using the appropriate flags